 To the top.

 The tech industry is facing a significant shortage of talent.
-With nearly 1.4 million unfilled job openings a year and millions of tech workers set to retire over the next eight years, that shortage will only grow.
+With more than 1 million unfilled job openings a year and millions of tech workers set to retire over the next eight years, that shortage will only grow.
 Now more than ever, we must attract the next generation of talent into tech occupations — but how?

 NextUp is CompTIA’s and Creating IT Futures’ new initiative to introduce teens to the many possibilities of technology careers and guide them to the tech career of their choosing.

 Through curricula, projects, partnerships and mentorship, we aim to spark curiosity and passion for technology.
 By connecting teens to the promise of technology today, we hope to build a generation of technologists for tomorrow.